-Your extensive guide to the best psychological principles we've seen.
+Your extensive guide to the best psychological principles we've seen is finally here.

 Before the dawn of digital marketing, before buzzwords like “customer-centric” or “consumer behavior”, the relationship between marketing and psychology was little if not void.
 Enter: psychological marketing!